trovu/trovu/How-a-query-is-processed.md

 - [de](https://github.com/trovu/trovu-data/blob/master/shortcuts/de.yml) – German language namespace
 - [.de](https://github.com/trovu/trovu-data/blob/master/shortcuts/.de.yml) – Germany namespace

-# Processing a query
+## Processing a query

 Now, lets look at a processing of a query:

 1. A query comes in, e.g. `g foobar`.
 1. The current namespace setting is `o,de,.de`.
 1. Given the namespaces, all the shortcuts are fetched from their YAML-files into a Javascript variable in the client.
-   - The fetch() call checks also if the files are already in the browser cache, and only requests them from remote if they are not cached
+   - The fetch() call checks also if the files are already in the browser cache, and only requests them from remote if they are not cached yet.
    - To reload the shortcuts, use the `reload` command (see below).
 1. The query is parsed – in the client by Javascript – into
    - keyword: `g`